NASA-PDS/nucleus/terraform/README.md

     - pds_nucleus_config_bucket_name  : S3 Bucket name to keep temporary configurations (E.g.: pds-nucleus-config-mcp-test)
     - pds_nucleus_default_airflow_dag_id : The default example DAG to be included for testing (E.g.: pds-basic-registry-load-use-case)
     - pds_registry_loader_harvest_task_role_arn: An IAM role which is associated with a Cognito user group
-    - cognito_user_pool_id: The ID of the Cognito user pool which is sued to create Nuclues user accounts
+    - cognito_user_pool_id: The ID of the Cognito user pool which is used to create Nuclues user accounts
     - cognito_user_pool_domain: Cognitp domain name of the Cognito user pool which is sued to create Nuclues user accounts
     - auth_alb_listener_certificate_arn: ARN of the certificate to be used for the ALB Listener facing Airflow UI